jekyll/minima/_posts/2020-12-11-financial-planning.md

 Government debt v/s.
 Company debt

 ### SIPs
+SIPs ensure that you beat market fluctuation and is a more sensible investment methodology than trying to time the market.

 ### Direct v/s.
 Regular
 Broker takes a cut in Regular mutual funds.
 Broker takes ~1% out of 1.25-3% expense ratio in the mutual fund.
 Direct funds don't have the broker cut and expense ratio is lower.